continuedev/continue/docs/docs/customization/context-providers.md

 }
 ```

+#### Filtering Comments

+If you select some code to be edited, you can have the context provider filter out comments for other files.
+To enable this feature, set `filterComments` to `true`.

 ### Jira Issues

 Type '@jira' to reference the conversation in a Jira issue.
 Make sure to include your own [Atlassian API Token](https://id.atlassian.com/manage-profile/security/api-tokens).